beamable/sui-example-unity/Readme.md

 **IMPORTANT:** Configuration is loaded when the service starts.
 Any configuration change requires a service restart.

-## Sample Project
-To get started with this sample project, use `git` to clone this project, and open it with Unity 2021.

 ## Importing Into Your Project
 The Sui integration is portable to other Beamable Unity projects.
 The Microservice and Microstorage code can be imported into a target project.
 The best way is to use Unity Package Manager and add a part of this repository as an external package.